-It’s important to note that these are just the basics as far as understanding how this type of alternative funding works and why it may be a good avenue for your unique borrowing needs.
-There are certain requirements and only a certain percentage of your assets are counted.
-For this reason, it’s important to choose a lender that has experience with an asset depletion mortgage to help you better understand these requirements, regulations and other steps you’ll need to follow in order to get qualified and approved.
+It’s important to note that these are just the basics for understanding how this type of alternative funding works and why it may be a good avenue for your unique borrowing needs.
+In addition, there are specific requirements, and only a certain percentage of your assets are counted.
+For this reason, it’s important to choose a lender that has experience with an asset depletion mortgage to help you better understand these requirements, regulations, and other steps you’ll need to follow in order to get qualified and approved.

 Our helpful, friendly home loan experts are ready to serve and work hard to get you the best deal by taking the time to understand your unique situation.

 Here are some frequently asked questions about Asset Depletion Loans:

 An Asset Depletion Loan is a type of mortgage that allows borrowers to use their liquid assets, such as savings or investments, to qualify for a loan.
 Asset Depletion Loans can be used to purchase a primary residence, second home, or investment property.

 Borrowers with liquid assets can use those assets to qualify for a loan.
 The asset amount is added to the borrower’s income to determine loan eligibility.
 For example, if a borrower has $100,000 in liquid assets and earns $50,000 per year, the borrower can qualify for a loan as if they earn $150,000 per year.

 Asset Depletion Loans can be beneficial for borrowers who have significant liquid assets but relatively low incomes.
 By using their assets to qualify for a loan, borrowers can access financing that they might not otherwise be eligible for.
 Asset Depletion Loans can also be used to purchase properties.